Malnutrition Program in Karachi: Free Nutrition Support for Children

 On the Ground

-Eligibility Criteria: The program serves children between 6 months and 5 years who are at risk or currently suffering from malnutrition.
+The program primarily serves children aged 6 months to 5 years who are at risk of or currently suffering from malnutrition.
+Priority is given to children in low-income or underserved communities.

 Success Stories